Human Impacts by the Numbers

 Griffin Chure, PhD (username: gchure) ︁

 Griffin Chure is an NSF Postdoctoral Research Fellow in the Department of Biology at Stanford University advised by Professor Jonas Cremer.
 Griffin earned Bachelor's Degrees in Biology and Chemistry from the University of Utah, followed by a PhD in Biochemistry and Molecular Biophysics from the California Institute of Technology under the guidance of Rob Phillips.
 His current research focuses on physical modeling of bacterial evolution and quantitative descriptions of the myriad ways in which humans impact the Earth.
+Griffin is responsible for front- and backend-engineering of the database as well as its maintenance and improvement, including data curation.
+He is supported by the National Science Foundation.

-Rachel A. Banks (username: rbanks)
+Rachel A. Banks, PhD (username: rbanks)

 Avi Flamholz, PhD (username: flamholz) Avi Flamholz is a Postdoctoral Scholar in Biology and Biological Engineering at the California Institute of Technology co-mentored by Rob Phillips and Dianne Newman.
 Avi holds a bachelor’s degree in Computer Science and Applied Mathematics from Princeton University and has worked on computer vision at Google and dynamic vehicle routing at Via Transportation.
 In 2010, Avi began studying quantitative and synthetic biology, working with Ron Milo at the Weizmann Institute of Science (Israel) and completing a PhD studying the CO2 concentrating mechanism of Cyanobacteria with David Savage at UC Berkeley.
 Avi's current research focuses on understanding the physical limits of microbial metabolism in soils.